numpy/numpy/doc/neps/nep-0036-fair-play.rst

 Motivation
 ----------

-It has come to our attention that modified versions of NumPy are distributed by external entities.
-Sometimes, the patches are innocuous, such as when they allow NumPy to function on the target system.
-In other cases, they add new functionality which causes problems for the community.

-For example, in December 2018, through the filing of `Issue #12515
-<https://github.com/numpy/numpy/issues/12515>`__, it became known to
-the NumPy project that an external company had published a version of NumPy with an extended footprint.
-In this specific instance, a bug was filed against the `np.erf` function---a function that NumPy itself had never provided.
+We sometimes learn of NumPy versions modified and circulated by outsiders.
+These patched versions can cause problems for the NumPy community.

-In the months that followed, several conversations were had with the entity involved, and a better understanding emerged of needs on either side.
-The entity agreed to publish the patches made against NumPy, and a special label was added on the NumPy issue tracker to identify issues pertaining to this specific distribution.
+- In December 2018, a `bug report <https://github.com/numpy/numpy/issues/12515>`__ was filed against `np.erf` -- a function that didn't exist in the NumPy distribution.
+It came to light that a company had published a NumPy version with an extended footprint.
+After several months of discussion, the company agreed to make its patches public, and we added a label to the NumPy issue tracker to identify issues pertaining to that distribution.

-In another example, a security issue (CVE-2019-6446) was filed against NumPy.
-This forced many distributions to take action, most often by changing a default keyword value, unfortunately again leading to multiple versions of the NumPy API being deployed, varying across distribution.
+- In another case, after a security issue (CVE-2019-6446) was filed against NumPy, distributions put in their own fixes, most often by changing a default keyword value.
+As a result the NumPy API was inconsistent across distributions.

 These are only two of many examples of such modified distributions, which cause wasted time for our developers: identifying the release